PridaLab/rippl-AI/README.md

 The python function `predict()` of the `rippl_AI` module computes the SWR probability for a give LFP.

 In the figure below, you can see an example of a high-density LFP recording (top) with manually labeled data (gray).
 The objective of these `model`s is to generate an output signal that most similarly matches the manually labeled signal.
-The output of the uploaded optimized models can be seen in the bottom, where outputs go from 0 (low probability of SWR) to 1 (high probability of SWR).
+The output of the uploaded optimized models can be seen in the bottom, where outputs go from 0 (low probability of SWR) to 1 (high probability of SWR) for each LFP sample.

 ![Detection method](https://github.com/PridaLab/rippl-AI/blob/main/figures/output-probabilities.png)

 The `rippl_AI.predict()` input and output variables are:

 * Mandatory inputs:
+	- `LFP`: LFP recorded data (`np.array`: `n_samples` x `n_channels`).
+Although there are no restrictions in `n_channels`, some considerations should be taken into account (see `channels`).
+Data does not need to be normalized, because it will be internally be z-scored (see `aux.process_LFP()`).
+	- `sf`: sampling frequency (in Hz).

 * Optional inputs:
+	- `arch`:
+	- `model_number`:
+	- `channels`: Channels to be used for detection (`np.array` or `list`: `1` x `8`).
+This is the most senstive parameter, because models will be looking for specific spatial features over all channels.
+The two main remarks are:
+		* All models have been trained to look at features in the pyramidal layer (SP), so for them to work at their maximum potential, the selected channels would ideally be centered in the SP, with a postive deflection on the first channels (upper channels) and a negative deflection on the last channels (lower channels).
+The image above can be used as a visual reference of how to choose channels.
+		* For all combinations of `architectures` and `model_numbers`, `channels` **has to be of size 8**.
+There is only one exception, for `architecture = 2D-CNN` with `models = {3, 4, 5}`, that needs to have **3 channels**.
+If you are using a high-density probe, then we recommend to use equi-distant channels from the beginning to the end of the SP.
+For example, for Neuropixels in mice, a good set of channels would be `pyr_channel` + [-8,-6,-4,-2,0,2,4,6].
+However, for linear probes, there are not enough density to cover the SP with 8 channels.
+For that, interpolations can be made without compromising performance.
+New artificial interpolated channels will be add to the LFP wherever there is a `-1` in `channels`.
+For example, if `pyr_channel=11` in your linear probe, so 10 is in _stratum oriens_ and 12 in _stratum radiatum_, then we could define `channels=[10,-1,-1,11,-1,-1,-1,12]`, so that the 2nd and 3rd channels will be an interpolation of SO and SP channels, and 5th to 7th an interpolation of
+		 See `aux.interpolate_channels` for more details.

+		* Several examples of all these usages can be found in the [examples_detection/](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection/) folder.

 * Output:
+	- `SWR_prob`:
+	- `LFP_norm`: